 The community of Keyes, is located south of the City of Ceres and north of the City of Turlock, along the Highway 99 Corridor.
 Highway commercial and truck related uses exist along the community's western edge along highway 99 and along the southwestern edge of the community near the Keyes Road exit off of highway 99.
 The community first developed around the Central Pacific Railroad with the Map of the Town of Keyes in 1908, which created 3,750 square foot residential lots.
 The community then expanded post WWII with suburban development with the Warda Tract which created 0.5 acre lots in 1946 and then the Town of Keyes Map and the Texera Tract Map which created 6,000 to 7,000 square foot residential lots in 1947 east of State Highway 99.
-The Keyes Community of Keyes, was established in 1955.
+The Keyes Community Services District, which provides public water, sewer, and street lighting services to the community of Keyes, was established in 1955.
 The neighborhood also has curb, gutter, storm drainage, and intermittent sidewalk improvements.
 The Keyes neighborhood is also served by the Keyes Fire Protection Services District which was established in 1960.
-The first Keyes Community Plan was adopted by the Stanislaus County Board of Supervisors in 1987 and the Keyes Municipal Advisory

-Council was established in 1991.
+The first Keyes Community Plan was adopted by the Stanislaus County Board of Supervisors in 1987 and the Keyes Municipal Advisory Council was established in 1991.
 The neighborhood has curb, gutter, storm drainage and partial sidewalk improvements.
 StanRTA provides bus service to the community of Keyes on Route 29T, which runs between downtown Modesto, through Keyes, to the City of Turlock.
 The Keyes Community School District includes a charter school elementary school, and middle school; the community also has multiple community parks.